PangolinGiLA/radiobeben/README.md

 7. `cd ..` then `cd frontend`
 8. `npm install` then `npm start`

-This should be all you need (at least a hope so...)
+This should be all you need (at least I hope so...)

 Most of the code I wrote is not yet tested.
 I will do that after I develop frontend for that part of backend.